RomanTVL/five-nights-at-lastochka/README.md

 - Listen to what moves in the dark and react in time.
 Slip up — a jumpscare.

 ### Features
-- 5 story nights with rising difficulty and daytime interludes
+- 5 story nights with rising difficulty and interludes at dawn
 - Night 6 — a mini-game
-- Night 7 — the finale
+- Night 7 — the finale and the stories of those who stayed
+- A chronicle: several first-person scenes about what happened that night
-- A secret night and two endings
+- A secret night and several endings
-- A "Custom Night" with adjustable monsters, and a reward for finishing
+- A "Custom Night" with adjustable monsters, hidden codes and rewards
+- An archive of scares, sounds and cut ideas — unlocked by full completion
 - Localization (RU / EN) and many hidden easter eggs

+> The intro is voiced in Russian; the English version plays it with subtitles.

 ### Play
 🎮 **[Play in your browser](https://romantvl.github.io/five-nights-at-lastochka/lastochka/)** — no download required.